telerik/blazor-docs/components/notification/appearance.md

 }
 ````

-The `ThemeColor` parameter renders as the `k-loader-<ThemeColor>` CSS class on the wrapping element and you can set it to a custom value to cascade through and set the color to a setting of your own without customizing the entire theme.
+The `ThemeColor` parameter renders as the `k-notification-<ThemeColor>` CSS class on the wrapping element and you can set it to a custom value to cascade through and set the color to a setting of your own without customizing the entire theme.

 >caption Custom Notification color without customizing the Telerik Theme